houmingc/docker-compose-react-nodejs-postgres/Readme.md

 Note: *The commands for `client` are very similar to the already explained above for `server` and `postgres`*

 This tutorial provides a basic understanding of using Docker Compose to manage a full-stack application.
 Explore the code and docker-compose.yml file for further details.

+It is working, but the front page is static, no user input allowed.
+Front page is showing the db
+id	First Name	Last Name	Email	gender	phone